Glossary of Retirement

 With Profits Annuity

-Also known as an ‘Investment Linked Annuity’.
-A pension annuity, which pays an income for life whilst providing the potential to benefit from investment returns.
-The income payable can go down as well as up.
+Also known as an Investment-Linked Annuity.
+Pays an income for life with the potential to benefit from investment returns, though income can go down as well as up.

 Retirement ProfessionalsGlossary of Retirement